-The brain is an intriguing organ.
-There’s always a certain level of electric activity going on inside our brains regardless of whether we are sleeping or mentally alert.
-Scientists have been trying to unearth the true power of meditation on the mind and body.
-So far, the results have been eye-opening.
-When you train your brain to be alert during meditation, you not only improve your emotional intelligence but also strengthen your mind tremendously.
-Meditation waves are largely responsible for calming our minds and restoring a sense of peace.
+Your brain is an unimaginably complex electrochemical organ.
+There’s always a certain level of electric activity going on there regardless of whether you are sleeping or mentally alert, engaged in activities or engrossed in meditation.
+Scientists have been trying to determine exactly what the effects of meditation are on the mind and body.
+So far, their conclusions have been compelling, for example in this blog article in Scientific American.
+When you train your brain to be alert and relaxed during meditation, you not only heighten your emotional intelligence, you also strengthen your mind.
+And a strong, resilient mind naturally enhances physical well-being.

 Meditation benefits for the brain